 How to Maximize Your Solar Efficiency

 You can maximize your solar efficiency in numerous ways to get the most out of your solar pool heating system.

 - Start by keeping the solar panels clean.
 Dust, debris, and dirt can easily block sunlight from entering the absorber plate, reducing the efficiency of the solar heater.
-Water and a light cloth are all that are needed to clean them.
+Water and a light cloth are all that is needed to clean them.

 - Make sure that any tree branches near the solar heater are trimmed regularly.
 By trimming back the branches, you allow for direct sunlight to reach your solar heater.

 - Install a solar pool blanket.
 The solar pool blanket floats on the pool’s surface, absorbs sunlight, and heats the pool water.
 Using one of these in conjunction with a solar pool heater will maximize your heating system’s efficiency.

 Need to Install a Pool Heater?

 I partner with HomeAdvisor to help you find the best swimming pool heater installers in your area.
 Compare quotes for free from fully vetted pool heater professionals.

 Now you will really know how your solar pool heater works.
 Understanding your solar heater will allow you to identify any problems that may arise and maximize its efficiency.
-Although they are pretty complex equipment, a solar pool heater will warm your pool to a comfortable temperature without driving up your energy bill.
+Although they are pretty complex equipment, a solar pool heater will warm your pool to a comfortable temperature without increasing your energy bill.
 Feel free to check out my related reading section below for more information on solar pool heaters.
 Happy swimming!